Archive How to Set Up Parental Controls on Chromebook

 How to Turn on Parental Controls on Chromebook

 There are a few steps you need to take before turning on parental controls on your child’s Chromebook.
 The first thing you need to know is that Chromebook doesn’t have built-in parental controls.
 Instead, you have to install Google Family Link, Google’s parental control app.
 Google Family Link’s parent version is available on iOS and Android devices.
-So, if your child has a Chromebook and you have an iPhone you can still monitor their activity.
+So, if your child has a Chromebook and you have an iPhone, you can still monitor their activity.

 Create a Google Account for Your Child

 When you turn on your child’s Chromebook for the first time, follow the on-screen instructions to complete the initial setup.
 You’ll be asked to log in using a Google account.
 Choose “Create a Google Account” instead.
-When you add your child’s date of birth, make sure you don’t make any mistakes since it’s almost impossible to change again.
+When you select your child’s date of birth, make sure you don’t make any mistakes since it’s almost impossible to change again.
 Also, Google Family Link, one solution to set up parental controls on Chromebooks, only works with children under 13.

-In case you want to create a Google account for your child using a different method, you can also do it through the Google Family Link app.
+If you want to create a Google account for your child using a different method, you can also do it through the Google Family Link app.
 After you install the app, go to the menu and select “Add Child.”
 You can download Google Family Link officially either through Google Play Store or the App Store.
 If you want to do things through your browser, simply go to the Google account signup page and signup for your kid.

 Use Google Family Link

 After you install Google Family Link, you can add your child.
-If they already have a Google account you can add that too.
+If they already have a Google account, you can add that too.
 But when you add an already existing Google account as your child, your child has to agree for their Google account to be supervised before you can set up parental controls on a Chromebook.
 To do this, simply go to “Settings” on your child’s Chromebook > “People” > “Parental Controls” > Click “Set up.”
 Then follow the instructions on-screen.

 Now you have set up parental controls on a Chromebook and also have access to supervise any other place your child has logged in with that specific Google account.
-Keep in mind that to download the Google Family Link app for yourself you have to have an Android device (5+), iPhone or iPad (iOS 9+), or Chromebook (M69+).
+Keep in mind that to download the Google Family Link app for yourself, you have to have an Android device (5+), iPhone or iPad (iOS 9+), or Chromebook (M69+).

 What Can Google Family Link Do?